b97tsk/reactive-tree/README.md

 ### Leaves

 A leaf behaves as a reactive property.
-It reacts when its value changes.
+It reacts whenever its value changes.

 #### Example: Create a leaf